brady-pittman/Random-Data-Projects/README.md

 Trying to use BeautifulSoup to grab live leaderboard updates for a specific list of players.
 Does not work

 ## pitcher_performance_index
-A mess of a program doing some wird pitcher calculations for my own stat.
+A mess of a program doing some weird pitcher calculations for my own stat.
 Have to manually enter the data right now.